maths/moodle-qtype_stack/doc/en/STACK_question_admin/Advanced_reporting.md

     ORDER BY COUNT(1) DESC, c.shortname

-Moodle has a built-in report that will count the number of questions of any type in the question bank (report/questioninstances) but I think this is a less useful statistic.
+Moodle has a built-in report that will count the number of questions of any type in the question bank (report/questioninstances) but this is a less useful statistic.

 #### Closing date of quizzes which use STACK